 Taking a sachet of collagen each morning can improve your skin elasticity and strengthen nails and hair – working from the inside out!
 The amino acid, glucosamine, and collagen protein in collagen play a key role in the regeneration of cells, which decline as we age.
 Specifically, the presence of the collagen compound prolyl-hydroxyproline can trigger skin cells to produce more hyaluronic acid, which can help your skin to retain moisture and defend your skin from toxins.

 Getting your morning dose of collagen couldn’t be easier.
 Just add one sachet of collagen to your morning coffee or tea and stir!
-If you're using a high-quality brand (coming soon!) it will be flavorless and will dissolve easily in hot liquids so all you’ll taste is the flavor of your favorite morning beverage – while reaping all the anti-aging and beauty benefits.
+Our Collagen Beauty Boost flavorless and dissolves easily in 30 seconds in hot liquids so all you’ll taste is the flavor of your favorite morning beverage – while reaping all the anti-aging and beauty benefits.

 The Best Time of Day to Take Collagen for Health